jerrygaoLondon/jateSolrPluginDemo/README.md

 ## Contact

-If you have encountered with any problem, please feel free to contact us either via email or [JATE2.0 mailling list] available on [Google Groups].
+If you have encountered with any problem, please feel free to contact us either via email or [JATE2.0 mailling list] available on Google Groups.

 <reference>